translate/translate/docs/guides/using_csv2po.rst

 This will create new PO files in *po-in* based on the CSV files in the *csv-in* and the template PO files in *templates*.
 You shouldn't run the csv2po command without templates as this allows you to preserve the original file layout.
-Only run it without -t if you are dealing with a partial part of the PO that you will merge back using a :doc:`/commands/pomerge`.
+Only run it without :opt:`-t` if you are dealing with a partial part of the PO that you will merge back using a :doc:`/commands/pomerge`.

 .. note:: Running csv2po using the input PO files as templates give spurious results.
 It should probably be made to work but doesn't

 .. note:: You might have encoding problems with the returned files.
-Use the ``--charset`` option to convert the file from another encoding (all PO files are created using UTF-8).
+Use the :opt:`--charset` option to convert the file from another encoding (all PO files are created using UTF-8).
 Usually Windows user will be using something like WINDOWS-1250.
 Check the file after conversion to see that characters are in fact correct if not try another encoding.

 .. _using_csv2po#checking_the_new_po_files: